aauss/epi-quark/README.md

 ## Motivation

-In the field of disease outbreak detection, qualitatively different families of algorithms are equally frequent used such as Farrington Flexible and SaTScan.
-However, comparing the performance of different algorithm families is not trivial.
-Inputs and outputs differ vastly between algorithms and therefore make a clear quantitative comparison difficult.
+In the field of disease outbreak detection, different types of algorithms are frequently used such as Farrington or SaTScan.
+Measuring and comparing their performances of different algorithm families is made difficult by a lack of a common approach in the community, different types of output, as well as different settings of implementation.

-Our score offers a solution to make formerly non-comparable approaches comparable.
+The framework implemented in epi-quark to compute scores allows such evaluation and comparisons.
+It is based on an heuristic to compare algorithm outputs at different aggregation scales and on expert-annotated infection cases.
+Further details can be found in an [accompanying paper](https://doi.org/10.1101/2022.03.16.22272469).

 ## Installation

-To run the notebooks, build the docs, run the tests, and to use our score, you need to install the packages listed in `env-dev.yml`.
-If you use conda, simply run
+To use epi-quark and compute scores, run the notebooks, build the docs, run the tests, you need to install the packages listed in `env-dev.yml`.
+If you use conda, run

 ```
 conda env create -f env-dev.yml